rlipscombe/topcat/README.md

 They go into the `.topcat` folder.
 You should add it to your `.gitignore` file and to your `make clean` target.
 Other than that, feel free to ignore it.

+### Why not just use rebar's escriptize command?

+`rebar` has an `escriptize` command, which creates a stand-alone escript executable from your source.
+It does this by packaging your BEAM files into a ZIP archive, and then jamming a simple escript header on the front.

+Why not use that, instead of unpacking to the ".topcat" directory?

+Because, while the Erlang loader supports loading code from ZIP archives, and while escript will load code from appended ZIP archives, the Erlang loader won't support loading code from ZIP archives appended to escript.

+And we need _that_, so that the modules can be loaded into the `topcat_slave` node.

+This means that the BEAM files have to be extracted somewhere temporarily.

+I guess that I could have opted to just write out the ZIP file, rather than extract the contents, though...

 ## Licensing

 Apache 2.0